cu-esiil-edu/MSUDENVER-DineWaterQuality2023/water-quality.md

 # Water Quality on the Diné Reservation

 There are many benchmark indicators of water, such as the amount of turbidity and pH that determine whether water is healthy.
+Heavy metal is one such indicator.
-In naturally occurring ecosystems, untouched by human activity, the presence of the indicator, heavy metals, is usually low.
+In naturally occurring ecosystems, untouched by human activity, the presence of heavy metals in water is usually low.

+Often times heavy metals rise due to human activity such as mining and extraction of natural resources.
+Disturbance to rock can loosen heavy metals that eventually reach water sources.
-There can be naturally occurring heavy metals in water, however.
-The level of heavy metals can have many environmental and health implications.
+The level of heavy metals in water can have many environmental and health implications.

 ## Surface Water Quality